 The simplest MIDI configuration uses a single 5-pin MIDI cable: either from the MIDI Out port of your PC3A to the MIDI In port of another instrument, or from the MIDI Out port of another MIDI controller to the MIDI In port of the PC3A.
 There are all sorts of possible configurations, including additional synths, personal computers, MIDI effects processors, and MIDI patch bays.
-Depending on your system, you may want to use the PC3A's MIDI Thru port to pass MIDI information from a MIDI controller to the PC3A's MIDI Out port, which can send channelized MIDI information from the keyboard or through the PC3A from your MIDI controller.
+Depending on your system, you may want to use the PC3A's MIDI Thru port to pass MIDI information from a MIDI controller to the PC3A and on to the next device in your system.
+You can also connect MIDI devices to the PC3A's MIDI Out port, which can send channelized MIDI information from the keyboard or through the PC3A from your MIDI controller.